 I study privacy issues arising from the interplay of technology, public policy, and user interaction.
-My current projects focus on Internet of Things (IoT) devices, including "smart" home appliances, health monitors, and children's toys.
-I employ a variety of research techniques, from network traffic analysis and machine learning to human-computer interaction methods.
-This interdisciplinary approach provides a broad view of IoT privacy concerns and helps generate recommendations for device manufacturers, regulators, consumer advocates, and other IoT stakeholders.
+My current projects focus on consumer Internet of Things (IoT) devices, including "smart" home appliances, health monitors, and children's toys.
+I employ a variety of data-driven research techniques, from network traffic analysis and machine learning to human-computer interaction methods.
+This interdisciplinary approach provides a broad view of IoT privacy concerns and helps generate recommendations for device manufacturers, regulators, and consumer advocates.

 I am also interested in applying deep learning to noisy biological data.
 I have worked to improve automated segmentation of calcium and electron microscopy images for neuroscience research.
 I am currently developing methods to infer blood glucose concentration from non-invasive mid-infrared laser spectrometry data.